top of page

 The Severability Clause

-This clause merely means that if any clause is found to be unenforceable, it will not tank the entire settlement:
+This clause merely means that if any clause is found to be unenforceable, it will not jeopardize the entire settlement.

 Severability.
 The rights and obligations under each of the provisions of this Agreement shall be separate and independent of the rights and obligations of the parties under any other provision of this Agreement.
 In the event that any provision or portion of this Agreement shall be determined to be unlawful or unenforceable, said provision or portion shall be severed from this Agreement, leaving the remaining provisions and portions thereof intact and enforceable to the extent that mutual consideration remains.